mobicycle/Edison_Bluemix_HANA/http_request.md

     Another mraa alternative, Sysfs, is a virtual file system.
 Use it to access hardware and the Linux kernel.
     Yocto Linux is a non-realtime operating system
     I2C is a communications bus.
 Use it to connect a very large range of sensors.
+    The Edison has 40 digital GPIO connections, but no analog I/O.
+    You can write programs for the microcontroller or MCU that work with the GPIO lines without the need to involve the host CPU.

+    ##Install